chriswhong/leaflet-globeminimap/readme.md

 I saw this static 3d minimap and thought it would be a great plugin for leaflet.
 [Static 3d Minimap](http://earthview.withgoogle.com/marshall-islands-6155)

-The globe is build with d3, and is based on [World Tour](http://bl.ocks.org/mbostock/4183330) an excellent block by Mike Bostock.
+The globe is built with d3, and is based on [World Tour](http://bl.ocks.org/mbostock/4183330) an excellent block by Mike Bostock.

 The code for the plugin was modified from [Leaflet.MiniMap](https://github.com/Norkart/Leaflet-MiniMap) by Robert Nordon